Subscribe to the Makali mailing list to receive updates on new arrivals, special offers and other discount information.

 Women are more prone to facing a thyroid disorder as compared to men.
 The thyroid gland is essential for producing thyroid hormones that help in maintaining the body metabolism.
 One such disorder that can arise is hypothyroidism, where your thyroid gland is not producing enough thyroid hormones, thus slowing down metabolism.
 Weight gain is, in fact, one of the most common symptoms of this condition.

 Other symptoms of hypothyroidism are constipation, muscle weakness, dry skin, irregular or heavier menstrual periods, increased sensitivity to cold, depression and slowed heart rate.

 5. Kidney problems

 Sudden weight gain could also be a symptom of kidney disease called nephrotic syndrome.
 It is a kidney complication that causes your body to excrete more protein in your urine.
-The condition occurs blood vessels in the kidneys are damaged and cause the filtering function to stop working, affecting the process of eliminating waste and fluids from the blood.
+The condition occurs when blood vessels in the kidneys are damaged which causes the filtering function to stop working, affecting the process of eliminating waste and fluids from the blood.
 This can increase the risk of infections and blood clots.